willeppy/willeppy.github.io/index.md

 	</div>
 	<div class="intro-left">
 		<div class="intro-left">
-			I am a PhD student in the Human Computer Interaction Institute at Carnegie Mellon University.
+			I am a PhD candidate in the Human Computer Interaction Institute at Carnegie Mellon University.
 I work in the <a href="https://dig.cmu.edu"> DIG </a> research group and am advised by <a href="https://www.domoritz.de">Dominik Moritz</a> and <a href="https://perer.org">Adam Perer</a>.
 			<!-- I did my undergrad at Georgia Tech where I studied Computer Science and researched intersectional ML model errors with <a href="http://www.cc.gatech.edu/~dchau/">Polo Chau</a>. -->
 		</div>
 		<div style="height: 1rem"></div>
 		<div class="intro-left">
-			My research focuses on building tools to make it easier to work with data.
-I build interactive systems that offer rapid feedback and intelligent assistance to users, helping users quickly profile and make sense of both structured and unstructured datasets.
-My work spans the full lifecycle of system development including design, development, and evaluation.
+			My research focuses on developing interactive systems that help AI developers and data scientists better understand their data, with the goal of enabling more usable AI systems and trustworthy decision-making.
+Drawing on techniques from data visualization and human-computer interaction, I builds tools that allow users to more quickly explore their datasets, identify data quality issues, and streamline work with tabular data, text, and multi-agent AI workflows.
+My work has led to open-source tools adopted by the Python community and scientists, with publications and awards at venues such as VIS, EuroVis, and CHI.
 		</div>
 		<div style="height: 1rem"></div>
 		<div class="intro-left">
-			I've previously worked at Databricks, Microsoft Research, and Point72 Asset Management.
+			I've previously interned at Databricks, Microsoft Research, and Point72 Asset Management.
 		</div>
 		<div style="height: 1rem"></div>
 		<div class="intro-left title-callout">